stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

-# Reordering Sensitive  {#reorder}
+# Reordering Sensitivity  {#reorder}

 ## Problem Statement

 TCP's fast retransmit mechanism interprets the reception of three duplicated acknowledgement (where the acknowledgement number is the same than in the previous acknowledgement) as a signal for loss detection.
-However, a missing packet in the squence number space must not always be lost.
+However, a missing packet in the sequence number space must not always be lost.
 Simple reordering where one packet takes a longer path than (at least three) subsequent packets can have the same effect.